 3) Are the books/courses/bonuses worth it for me though?

 Maybe, maybe not.
 It depends on what you’re looking for.
 And this is exactly why I write these huge review posts each time around.
-I encourage you to look through the bundle’s contents.
+I encourage you to look through the current bundle.
 If there seems to be enough stuff that you’d actually use – then yeah, it’d probably be worth it for you.
 But if you only really like a couple of the things included in the bundle, then it might be best for you to buy them individually instead of shelling out money for the entire bundle.

 As you’ll see in most of my individual bundle reviews (above), I try to include Amazon and other links wherever possible.
 This way you can both further check out people’s reviews AND purchase them individually if you’d prefer to do that rather than buying the entire bundle.